 The installation of a single-phase aircon unit that only requires its connection to a powerpoint can be done by anyone.
 Other than that, air conditioning unit installation, maintenance and repair work in Sydney must be done by an NSW-Fair-Trading-licensed and ARC-tick-approved professional.
 This last requirement is fulfilled by having a full Refrigeration & Air Conditioning license or some type of specific license to install air conditioners.

 It is important to note that if a person who does not meet the legal requirements indicated above is hired to undertake air conditioning work and causes any damage, it will not be covered by your insurance policy.
 Worse, you may have to compensate that person if they suffer any physical damage during the installation, maintenance or repair of your air conditioner.

 Depending on the model of your air conditioner and the type of fault it has, a professional can charge you between $80 and $150 per hour to repair it.

-This is variable, but the minimum AC servicing costs $185+GST in Sydney.
+This is variable, but on average AC servicing costs $100 in Sydney.